Tom Shevlin: Snubbing at "tap-day"

 At the conclusion of the academic year, Yale held its annual "tap-day" custom in which juniors were selected for the school's three senior societies—Skull and Bones, Scroll and Key, and Wolf's Head.
 By tradition, the captain of Yale's football team was tapped to join Skull and Bones.
 However, in May 1905, Shevlin was snubbed by all three societies, resulting in a public furor.
 After the public snubbing, Shevlin reportedly "left the campus and whirled away in his automobile."
 One newspaper speculated that Shevlin's automobile was the reason for the snub:Can it be true that Tom Shevlin, Jr. ... missed being "tapped" for one of the senior societies merely because he had just become the possessor of a fine, new automobile and was putting on a good deal of style with it?
 It is true that he was not "tapped;" equally true that he whirled up to the "tapping" place in a splendid automobile, but why should the possession of a 40-horse power horseless wagon militate against a student who desires to be "tapped" and is entitled to the distinction? ...
 Evidently because he had made himself unpopular and in some way the cause of the unpopularity was the splendid touring car.
 Other automobiles there are at Yale, but the Minnesota boy had the best machine in the bunch.
 Envy may have had something to do with the shabby treatment handed out to young Shevlin.There were also suggestions that it was the reckless manner in which Shevlin drove his car that led to his being snubbed.
 Shevlin had also drawn attention in 1904 when traveling to England as part of the Harvard-Yale track team; his decision to stay at a different hotel than the team reportedly "cost him considerable of his rather meager popularity."
 According to another story, Shevlin had placed a $100 bet that he would be tapped by Skull and Bones, and when word of the bet reached the group, they declined to have him.

-Shortly after the snub, Yale's famed trainer Mike Murphy announced that he was leaving Yale to take a position at Penn.
+Shortly after the snub, Yale's famed trainer Mike Murphy announced that he was leaving Yale to take a position at Penn in Philadelphia.
 Some reports indicated that Murphy was "disgusted" over the snub of Shevlin and "the growth of aristocratic as opposed to democratic sentiments" at New Haven and did not care to remain there.
 Others suggested that the real reason for Murphy's move to Penn had more to do with the question of salary, as Penn agreed to pay Murphy a salary of $10,000 per year—more than double the salary then paid to a U.S. Senator.

 Shevlin responded by rallying support to keep Murphy at Yale, even offering personally to pay any sum necessary to keep Murphy at Yale.
 In the end, Murphy went to Penn, and Shevlin stayed at Yale.